arriIsHere/arri.gay/src/articles/timetravel-and-cocoons/index.md

 abstract: Time is a fricle thing, it moves forward never back, but what if it did?
 abstractAuthor: name of author
 image: butterfly.jpg
+imageAlt: Arm outstretched with a blue wing butterfly landing on it
 ---

 **CW: Internalized transphobia, dysphoria**

 **Spoilers: Life Is Strange, Life Is Strange: Before the Storm**

+*Butterfly image &copy; by [@AmyCantNow](https://twitter.com/Amycantnow)*

 ## Life Is Strange